 Currently, CMSAPC is helping communities to identify and implement best-practice policies towards reducing young people’s access to alcohol at bars, clubs, and liquor stores.
 The end goal of our work is to support communities through the creation of tools and general guidance as they adopt policies and regulations that make sense for their communities.

-Why Underage Drinking Prevention?
+Why is Underage Drinking Important to Prevent?

 According to the Center for Disease Control and Prevention:

 Underage Drinking results in over 4300 deaths per year